-Final Examinations shall be conducted at the end of each semester.
-The University Senate shall determine and set the dates for conducting examinations.
+Final Examinations conducted at the end of each semester.
+The University Senate shall determine and set the dates for conducting examinations iii.
+Supplementary Examinations are marked out of hundred (100) and the maximum grade that earned shall be a Passing Grade, i.e., a C grade.